 - 7. Submit an enrollment deposit of \$200 within two weeks of being notified of acceptance, which is applied to the student's account at registration and is non-refundable after May 1 for the fall semester and November 1 for the spring semester. - 8.
-Send a final official transcript of completed high school or postsecondary/college work, if not submitted previously (step 2). - 9.
+Send a final, official transcript of completed high school or post-secondary/college work, if not submitted previously (step 2) or if requested for verification by Point University or the U.S. Department of Education. - 9.
 Submit a completed Immunization and Medical History form.